 Look for job vacancies at:

-- ABC Chambers Solutions - a specialist consultancy for barrister's chambers.
+- ABC Chambers Solutions - a specialist recruitment consultancy for all support roles within a barrister's chambers.

 - Chambers People - a specialist recruitment agency.

-- Institute of Barristers' Clerks (IBC) - you'll need to be signed up as a member to access vacancies.
+- Institute of Barristers' Clerks (IBC) - entry-level jobs are available on the website, but you'll need to be signed up as a member to access higher-level clerk positions.

 You can also check the websites of individual chambers.

-Your training is on the job, learning by working with an experienced clerk.
-Employing chambers will often provide practical training and may support further training through relevant organisations such as the IBC.
+Your training is largely done on the job, learning by working with an experienced clerk.
+Employing chambers will often provide practical training and may support further training through relevant organisations such as the IBC and specialist recruitment agencies.

 With experience, you will develop knowledge and expertise in the specific areas of law undertaken by your chambers, such as: